One Art: Content

 The fifth stanza, and final tercet, relates back to the strong themes of traveling from her book, Geography III.
 A difference between the houses in the previous stanza, these cities, realms, rivers, and continents are a grander, "vaster" spectacle of her loss.
 Scholars have discovered the exact locations she is speaking of here.
 They are across the globe and in periods of her life of traveling, but emphasize the period when she lived in Brazil with her longtime love Lota de Macedo Soares, an heiress of a great estate, a "realm" in Brazil.
-"She had lost the three houses of 'One Art' in Key West, Petrópolis, and Ouro Prêto, she told David McCullough."
+"She had lost the three houses of 'One Art' in Key West, Petrópolis, and Ouro Preto, she told David McCullough."

 The final quatrain is the final mention of the subject of Bishop's present loss, and reveals that the purpose of writing the poem is personal healing and growth.
 Mentioned in the Writing section of this article, Bishop kept a balance between distancing herself from a poem written about her life, and the "joke voice" mentioned here is the sole physical trait of reference to Bishop's lost partner.
 The parentheses and slight description give an insight into what Bishop is thinking about while writing the poem.
 This is a crucial element of the stanza because of the next parenthetical pause which again expresses that "the art of losing's not too hard to master" (a moment when the refrain deviates from "the art of losing isn't hard to master"), Bishop interrupts the line to remind herself to "(Write it!)" and remind herself of the message which she is preaching.